Zach McKinstry Preview, Player Props: Tigers vs. Astros

 Zach McKinstry At The Plate

-- McKinstry is hitting .241 with 17 doubles, two triples, seven home runs and 36 walks.
+- McKinstry has 17 doubles, two triples, seven home runs and 37 walks while hitting .239.

-- McKinstry is batting .455 during his last outings and is riding a six-game hitting streak.

-- In 61.0% of his 118 games this season, McKinstry has picked up at least one hit.
-He's also had 15 multi-hit games.

-- McKinstry has an RBI in 22 of 118 games this season, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in one contest.
+- McKinstry has had an RBI in 22 games this year (18.5%), including six multi-RBI outings (5.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.